-There’s something eye-catching about a perfectly polished car or truck at a car show.
+There’s something eye-catching about a perfectly polished car or truck.
 The way the light hits the vehicle’s curves, the reflection in the glass, and the look of a beautiful leather interior are all breathtaking.
-Here’s the secret: Those car owners aren’t paying professionals.
-They’re polishing their cars themselves.
+Here’s the secret: Those car owners aren’t paying professionals; they’re polishing their cars themselves.

 - BEST OVERALL: CAR GUYS Hybrid Wax – Advanced Car Wax

-- BEST BANG FOR THE BUCK: Turtle Wax T-223 Super Hard Shell Paste Wax
+- BEST BUDGET: Turtle Wax Super Hard Shell Paste Wax

 - BEST NATURAL: Mothers 05701 California Gold Brazilian Carnauba Wax